-All you need to do is sync the wallets, exchanges or blockchains you use with Koinly through API or by CSV file import.
-Koinly supports most popular Web3 wallets like MetaMask and Trust Wallet used to interact with DeFi protocols.
+All you need to do is sync the wallets, exchanges, or blockchains you use with Koinly through API or by CSV file import.
+Koinly supports the most popular Web3 wallets like MetaMask and Trust Wallet used to interact with DeFi protocols.

 As well as this, as DeFi taxes are still unclear and vary depending on where you live - you can customize how you treat your DeFi transactions in your Koinly account.
 Just head to settings and choose whether or not to realize gains on liquidity transactions.

 Once you’ve set your account up - head to the tax reports page where you’ll be able to see your tax summary.
 This includes your capital gains, losses, income, expenses and more.